pietroglyph/ftc265/README.md

 I had to write JNI bindings to C++ librealsense because no Java bindings exist for the T265.
 Then I had to patch librealsense to get around some bugs and Android incompatibilities (especially related to the maximum size for USB bulk transfers and the list of USB VID/PID combos); this is why I distribute a custom version of librealsense.

 ### Can I contribute?
 Yes.
 Please report bugs or (even better) make a PR.
-FTC is not my main focus, and I will soon lose access to my team's T265 camera, so I would appreciate it if any nontrivial PRs are accompanied by a test on real hardware.
+FTC is not my main focus, and I do not currently have access to testing hardware, so I would appreciate it if any nontrivial PRs are accompanied by a test on real hardware (or even better, a unit test.)

 ### Will you support this into the future?
 This is contingent on the community's response and Intel's actions.
 If ftc265 becomes popular then I will continue to support it as best I can into the future until Intel provides a reasonable alternative.
 Please note that I have limited time and that FTC is not my main focus; I will endevor to fix issues and respond to you as fast as possible, but expect the standard deviation on my response time to be high :)